-The Blakey School has been on the Regina scene since Laura Buckley taught here a few years back, and the school teaches competitive Irish dancing.
+The Blakey School is based in Saskatoon and has been on the Regina scene for a few few years, and the school teaches competitive Irish dancing.

 Saskatchewan's Champion Pipe Band since 1992, the host and organizer of the MWCF, and the band that played with Sir Paul McCartney.

 Saskatchewan champions in Grade 4 2003, '04 , '05, '07', 08, 2010, 2011, 2014, 2016 and 2018.
 Offering excellent instruction in piping and drumming for Regina and area youth, and Saskatchewan's only piping program that offers "Piping & Drumming Qualifications Board" certification.
 The Conservatory also teaches adult beginners!
 We currently have about 25 adult pipers in various stages of learning.
 Call 585-5748 to register!

 The Conservatory of Performing Arts offers ongoing lessons for adults who would like to start learning the bagpipes, or who would like to enhance their knowledge, skills and enjoyment of playing the bagpipes!

 The Irish Club has a variety of events through the year, and runs dance and music classes.

 As a dance company, Living Skies creates unique performances which celebrate the history and culture of Ireland and Irish dance.